khageshbhardwaj/LiDAR-based-SLAM/README.md

 # LiDAR-based-SLAM

-# Part1-Part3 [project2_part1_3.py]
+The project involves creating a comprehensive robot localization and mapping system by using IMU, encoder and LiDAR data.
+The instructor provides the data for the project.
+However, the code could be used for any general data provided by the user.

+# Part 1: Odometry-based Trajectory
+This part integrates encoder and IMU measurements for initial odometry estimation.
+Using the Euler discretization, the program finds the robot's odometry trajectory.
+It also plots the odometry trajectory to visualize it.

+# Part 2: ICP Optimized Trajectory
+Oometry trajectory is further refined through LiDAR scan matching utilizing the Iterative Closest Point (ICP) algorithm.
+This code snippet utilises odometry trajectory for pose initialization and finds the optimized trajectory using the ICP algorithm.
+It also plots the ICP-optimized trajectory.

+# Part 3: 2D Occupancy Grid and Texture Mapping
+Additionally, algorithms are developed to generate 2-D occupancy maps and texture maps of the environment by processing LiDAR scans and RGBD images from a Kinect sensor.
+This uses the ICP-optimized pose to generate the maps.

+# Part 4: GTSAM Optimization Trajectory
+To enhance trajectory estimates, the system utilizes loop-closure constraints, optimizing the robot's path using the GTSAM (Georgia Tech Smoothing and Mapping) library.
+This integrated approach aims to provide accurate and robust localization and mapping capabilities for autonomous robotic navigation in diverse environments.
+To construct a loop closure/factor (at a regular interval), the program uses the ICP algorithm in between two nodes.
+This generates further optimized trajectories using the GTSAM library.

+# How to run the code?
-Run the code from the main folder, i.e outside code folder.
-All the respective plots will get saved in main folder.
-Keep the code inside the code folder or provide suitable path to access the data.
-From part 1 to part 3 are given in single code file named as [project2_part1_3.py].
-Please provide the [Datadet] number, for which we are seeking the results.
-The code is arranged sequencially from Part 1 to Part 3.
-As .py file didnt allow to show the file, we have saved all the plots for trajectory, ICP otimised trajectory, occupancy grid map and texture frif map.
+Run the [project2_part1_3.py] code.
+All the respective plots will be saved in the main folder.
+Provide a suitable path to access the data.
+Parts 1 to 3 are given in this single code file named [project2_part1_3.py].
+The code is arranged sequentially from Part 1 to Part 3.

-[Dependencies]: Mentioned under first part of the code under [import] section.

-# Part 4 - GTSAM Optimization Trajectory [project2_part4_GTSAM.py] [factor_icp.py]
-Keep this file inside the code folder or provide suitable path to access the data.
-The plots will get saved to the same folder.
+To generate the GTSAM-optimized trajectory, grid, and texture maps, use the [project2_part4_GTSAM.py] [factor_icp.py] codes.
 This code has to be run in wsl or ubuntu.
-Provide the [Datadet] number, for which we are seeking the results.
-Code is arranged as follows: First section generates Factor Graph, then the second generates the occupancy grid with comparison in the trajectories, and the last one section is texture map.
-The respective plots will get saved to the respective code location.
+It is arranged as follows: The first section generates a Factor Graph, the second generates the occupancy grid with a comparison of the trajectories, and the last section is a texture map.

-This file calls upon another file named [factor_icp.py], therefore keep both the files in the same folder.
+This file calls upon another file named [factor_icp.py]; therefore, keep both files in the same folder.

+# Dependencies
-[Dependencies]: Mentioned under first part of the code under [import] section.
+Mentioned under the first part of the code under the [import] section.